100 Fun Things to Do in Chicago

 zoo information sign| ©Paula Longshore

-43. Kayak the Chicago River
+43. Kayak on the Chicago River

-people kayaking on the Chicago River| ©Brian Kay
+People kayaking on the Chicago River| ©Brian Kay

-people kayaking on the Chicago River| ©Brian Kay
+People kayaking on the Chicago River| ©Brian Kay

 You can rent a kayak in Chicago to enjoy nature and urban views at the same time.
 The kayak and safety accessories are included for this activity.